cyclr/docs/pages/v2/05-application-connectors/UtilizeCore-Authentication.md

 ## Cyclr setup

-To set up the Verint connector in Cyclr, go to your console:
+To set up the UtilizeCore connector in Cyclr, go to your console:

 1. Go to **Connectors** > **Application Connector Library**.